 circulation.
 It takes

-Some handwraps are clearly marked "This Side Down".
+handwraps are clearly marked "This Side Down".
+The reason

-The reason is that the Velcro should be face up when
+is that the Velcro should be face up when finished.
+If

-finished.
-If you started with the wrong side down is
+you started with the wrong side down, then on the last

 machine.
 If needed, buy a special handwrap wash bag or

-it is suggested to roll the handwraps back up when
+is suggested to roll the handwraps back up when finished

-too many times around the palm, because the handwraps
+many times around the palm, because the handwraps will

-will bunch up.
-For very small hands, you might need to
+bunch up.
+For very small hands, you might need to include

-include a couple figure 8's and extra times around the
+a couple figure 8's and extra times around the wrist.

 - Most sporting goods stores sell